SamwellLim/negative-ev-simulator/README.md

-# Negative EV Gambling Simulator
+# Negative EV Gambling Simulator / Ruin theory investigation

 Investigation was done purely from my own curiosity.
 Which percentile groups of people would see profits under a negative EV game?
 Made with the help of Grok for scaffolding code to help with creating the react/js structure and some help with documentation.